Joseph Parker: Parker vs. Joshua

-Post-title career
+Post-title fights

 Parker vs. Whyte

 According to Stuff on 10 May 2018, Parker's team were looking at a potential clash against heavyweight contender Alexander Ustinov (34–2, 25 KOs), with the fight having a possible revenge factor added to it.
 The reason behind this being Ustinov defeating and retiring David Tua in New Zealand in 2013.
 Promoter David Higgins believed the fight would be a big sell.
 A few weeks later, co-promoter Bob Arum was negotiating a deal for Parker to fight in Atlantic City, New Jersey on 18 August against Top Rank promoted Bryant Jennings (23–2, 13 KOs).
 On 5 June, The Ring Magazine stated there was an agreement in principle for the fight to take place.
 A day later, Higgins denied the reports that the fight was agreed and said although negotiations were still ongoing with Jennings team, there was still a chance Parker could still fight Ustinov in New Zealand.
 On the morning of 7 June, it was confirmed that Parker would instead return to the UK for a third-straight fight on 28 July at The O2 Arena in London against Dillian Whyte (23–1, 17 KOs) on Sky Box Office.
 An official press conference followed a few hours later.
 Whyte was originally being lined up to fight either Kubrat Pulev in an IBF eliminator or Luis Ortiz in a WBC eliminator.
 Many fans took to social media stating their frustration around the fight being on pay-per-view.
 Whyte along with Dave Higgins explained their reasons as to why the fight deserved to be on the PPV platform.
 Three days before the fight, it was confirmed a sell-out.
 It was revealed that before PPV revenue, both boxers would earn just over £1 million for the fight, with Whyte receiving slightly more, being the home fighter.
 Despite stating he would weigh less, Whyte came in at 2581/2 pounds, 4 pounds heavier than his previous bout.
 Parker weighed 242 pounds, 16 pounds lighter than Whyte, however 6 pounds heavier than what he weighed in his loss to Joshua.